PlaceOS/docs/overview/typescript.md

 Types provide a way to describe the shape of an object, providing better documentation, and allowing TypeScript to validate that your code is working correctly.

-## Typescript and Angular
+## TypeScript and Angular

-Angular applications can only be built with Typescript.
+Angular applications can only be built with TypeScript.
-As Angular is the predominant language used for PlaceOS Frontend Applications this makes Typescript a requirement.
+As Angular is the predominant language used for PlaceOS Frontend Applications this makes TypeScript a requirement.

 ### Versioning

-For Typescript, the version is dictated by the Angular version.
+For TypeScript, the version is dictated by the Angular version.

-Angular 12 (currently used by PlaceOS Frontends) supports Typescript version 4.2.4.
+Angular 12 (currently used by PlaceOS Frontends) supports TypeScript version 4.2.4.

-## Typescript References and Tooling
+## TypeScript References and Tooling

-The [Typescript Handbook](https://www.typescriptlang.org/docs/handbook) provides detailed documentation specifically related to Typescript.
+The [TypeScript Handbook](https://www.TypeScriptlang.org/docs/handbook) provides detailed documentation specifically related to TypeScript.

 PlaceOS use [NX](https://nx.dev/) which is a suite of powerful tools to assist with testing and building Javascript Applications.